randomaccess2023/MG2023/Video 57/README.md

 __KNN__ is a supervised machine learning algorithm which has been used for a classification task in this example.
 This algorithm determines the _class_ of a new data point based on a majority vote.
 The majority here is basically its nearest neighbors `K` (`K` is an integer) in the feature space.
 The label of the majority decides the class of the new data.

 I used `wheat_seed.csv` dataset for this example.
 The dataset is avilable in the repository.
 This dataset contains three varieties of wheat seed.
-I initally chose `K=4` but later found out that `K=2` gives the same result as `K=2` for this dataset.
+I initally chose `K=4` but later found out that `K=2` gives the same result as `K=4` and `K=10` for this dataset.
 In that case, a lower value of __K__ is the desirable one.

 I selected two features (`Length of the nucleus` and `Width of the core`) to display the three classes of the dataset in a 2D scatter plot without scaling the features: